 Animals make use of trees from top to bottom.
 Alive or dead, standing or fallen, trees are places for nesting, resting, hiding and food.
-For most wildlife habitats trees aren’t an option, they’re vital, so plant them first, as they take longer to mature.
+For most wildlife habitats trees aren’t an option.
+They’re vital, so plant them first, as they will take longer to mature.

 Trees grow best when planted in the right environment.
 Choose species that will thrive in your area and in the soil and moisture conditions of your yard.
 Many species that do best in your zone will be available at local garden centers.
 Interactive USDA Plant Hardiness Zone Map